manescubogdanarmy/go1pylib/ImageDetection/image_detection_guide.md

 ## Algorithm Overview

-The image detection algorithm consists of the following main steps:

-1. Load and preprocess the image
-2. Detect circular objects using Hough Circle Transform
-3. Detect square/rectangular objects using contour detection
-4. Draw green bounding squares around detected objects with labels
-5. Display or save the result
+The image detection algorithm is designed to detect landmines (round objects with diameters between 15 cm and 50 cm) and square objects in images.
+The program will mark detected objects with green labeled bounding squares.

 ## Implementation Steps